andrewmcdan/Survival-Guide/book/part-05-water-and-food/02-purification.md

 - Avoid in pregnancy, thyroid disease, or prolonged use; poor efficacy against Cryptosporidium.

 ⚠️ Caution: Chemical methods require clear water.
 Pre‑filter turbid water and extend contact times in cold conditions.

+### Calcium Hypochlorite (HTH) Stock Solution (Pool Shock)
+For situations where you must store a compact disinfectant and mix as needed.

+- Make a stock solution: In a ventilated area with eye protection, dissolve one heaping teaspoon (~1/4 oz) of high‑test granular calcium hypochlorite (68–73% HTH; no additives) in 2 gallons (7.6 L) of water.
+This yields ~500 mg/L available chlorine.
+- Dose for drinking water: Add 1 part of this chlorine stock solution to 100 parts of water being treated (about 16 fl oz of stock to 12.5 gallons of water).
+Mix, wait 30 minutes, and verify a faint chlorine smell; if absent, repeat the dose and wait 15 more minutes.
+- Use only plain HTH without algaecides or other pool additives.
+Store chemicals safely and label clearly.

+Reference: EPA Emergency Disinfection of Drinking Water (EPA 816‑F‑15‑003).

 ## Filters
 Mechanical removal of pathogens and particulates.